Processing Pipeline in SpaCy

 doc = nlp("I will be tagged and parsed")

-Alternatively, disable_pipes returns an object that lets you call its restore() method to restore the disabled components when needed.
-This can be useful if you want to prevent unnecessary code indentation of large blocks.
+Alternatively, disable_pipes returns an object that lets us call its restore() method to restore the disabled components when needed.
+This is useful when we want to avoid deep indentation of large blocks.

 PYTHON